0x131315/emeritux/README.md

 ## **Get started**

-Make sure that the `git` package is installed, then open Terminal and clone this repository:
+Make sure that the `build-essential` and `git` packages are installed, then open Terminal and clone this repository:

 ```bash
 git clone https://github.com/batden/emeritux.git